Divide, then Ground: Adapting Frame Selection to Query Types for Long-Form Video Understanding: Experiment

 \subsection{Experiment Settings}

-\paragraph{Datasets.} We evaluate our approach on three benchmarks: MLVU~\cite{zhou2025mlvubenchmarkingmultitasklong}, LongVideoBench~(LVB)~\cite{wu2024longvideobenchbenchmarklongcontextinterleaved}, and VideoMME~\cite{fu2024videommefirstevercomprehensiveevaluation}, which contain videos ranging from several minutes to multiple hours, allowing us to assess long-form video understanding.
+\paragraph{Datasets.} We comprehensively evaluate our proposed approach on three benchmarks: MLVU~\cite{zhou2025mlvubenchmarkingmultitasklong}, LVB~\cite{wu2024longvideobenchbenchmarklongcontextinterleaved}, and VideoMME~\cite{fu2024videommefirstevercomprehensiveevaluation}, which contain complex videos ranging from several minutes to multiple hours, allowing us to assess long-form video understanding capabilities.
 For VideoMME~\cite{fu2024videommefirstevercomprehensiveevaluation}, we focus only on the medium and long splits.
-We don't use subtitles, ensuring evaluation is based on visual understanding.
+We don't use any subtitles, ensuring that evaluation is strictly based on pure visual understanding.
 Further benchmark details are provided in Appendix~\ref{sec:benchmark_details}.

-\paragraph{Implementation details.} The LMMs used in our experiments are Qwen2.5-VL-7B\cite{bai2025qwen25vltechnicalreport} and Qwen2.5-VL-32B~\cite{bai2025qwen25vltechnicalreport}.
+\paragraph{Implementation details.} The LMMs used are Qwen2.5-VL-7B~\cite{bai2025qwen25vltechnicalreport} and Qwen2.5-VL-32B~\cite{bai2025qwen25vltechnicalreport}.
 The LLM used for query identification is Qwen3-Next-80B-A3B~\cite{qwen3technicalreport}.
 Each input frame is represented using 56 tokens.
 The hyperparameter $wlen$ is set to 2.
 All experiments are conducted on 8 A100 GPUs within LMMs-Eval~\cite{zhang2024lmmsevalrealitycheckevaluation} framework.
 Additionally, we utilize vLLM backend~\cite{kwon2023efficient} to accelerate inference during the query identification and reward assignment stages.
 As baselines, we choose AKS~\cite{tang2025adaptivekeyframesamplinglong} and Q-Frame~\cite{zhang2025qframequeryawareframeselection}, and uniform sampling~(UNI).
 Detailed baseline configurations and extended experiments on Qwen3-VL-8B~\cite{bai2025qwen3vltechnicalreport} are available in Appendix~\ref{sec:detail_exp}.